How It All Started

 - A public transit system cannot be sustained by the riders’ fares alone.

 - Public funding for a transit system should be stable and dedicated for that purpose.

 - The governance of public transportation should be independent and focused on transit.

 The FoRT report had the following suggestions in terms of our local transit:

 - Shift the responsibility of regional transit from the Colorado Springs City Council to a new governing board within the regionally-oriented Pikes Peak Rural Transportation Authority (PPRTA).

 - The PPRTA should propose additional funding be obtained via options that it has available but have not yet been utilized.

 - Return to the level of service that was delivered in 2008.

 The Independence Center has stories that cover the wide range of individuals impacted by the lack of adequate transit in Colorado Springs, including executives who cannot drive, people with disabilities who work, young people trying to enter the workforce, etc. It is important for this information to be made available to the community.
 Most do not realize how many individuals the lack of transit impacts.
 The inadequate transit systems in Colorado Springs is affecting many in their activities of daily life.
 It is also hindering growth, employment and driving up costs.

-For more information about Community Organizing or to get involved, click the button below or contact the Community Organizing Manager at 719-471-8181.
+For more information about Community Organizing or to get involved, click the button below or contact the Advocacy Manager at 719-471-8181.